Syncano/website/_posts/2015-09-01-data-data-everywhere.markdown

 ####Group

 The `group` type allows anyone in a specific group to have a set of permissions.
-This creates a bit of flexibility so that `others` can be set to a tighter restriction, but perhaps a `group` has additional permissions.
+This creates a bit of flexibility so that `other`'s can be set to a tighter restriction, but perhaps a `group` has additional permissions.
 This would allow you to easily create segmented data for a user’s type.
 For example, let’s say you have a group of “admins” who have access to more items within the application.

 Classes will typically be created in your Syncano dashboard - there really isn’t a need to define these in your application.
 The routes are available, but really - just use the dashboard, that’s what it’s there for.

 ##The name’s Object - Data Object

 Once you have your classes available, it’s time to fill them up with objects for your application to use.
 At this point, you’ve already done the hard part, and creating data objects are exactly like you would think - pass in all required data properties.

 Data objects will be created with your application - and will typically be created by a user.
-One important thing to understand when creating your data objects is tobe explicit with your permissions.
+One important thing to understand when creating your data objects is to be explicit with your permissions.

 {% highlight javascript lineanchors %}
 {